 of Cookies, Serialized Data and Sessions.
 To use these libraries just

-them in your CGILua config.lua
+require them in your CGILua config.lua file.

 CGILua source code can be downloaded from its LuaForge (http://luaforge.net/projects/cgilua/files) page